 After the girls went to school full time it was time for another journey.
 Jamie found Fairmount Center for the Arts, where she can be immersed in the arts community and education while growing and supporting a local non-profit organization.
 When not at Fairmount Jamie can be found managing their small farm, running her girls to a 4-H meeting, sports practice, music lessons or even taking a class or two at Fairmount.

-Brigitte Fiorille, Program Director
+Brigitte Fiorille, Art Director